Good afternoon devs and welcome to this week’s issue of developer weekly!

 Developer Feedback Board

 This quarter, a new developer feedback tool was launched: the Developer Feedback Board!
 This board was developed in response to feedback derived from internal focus groups with the goal to improve and prioritize enhancing the developer experience.
-This group determined that one way to best serve the IC developers was to figure out what developers need right now to aid in their development.
-The IC community also provided the insight that they’d prefer to have a single place for this input, rather than across multiple channels like the developer forum or Discord.
+This group determined that one way to best serve ICP developers was to figure out what developers need right now to aid in their development.
+The ICP community also provided the insight that they’d prefer to have a single place for this input, rather than across multiple channels like the developer forum or Discord.

 In response to this feedback, we launched the Developer Feedback Board, an interactive GUI interface where developers can request new features and upvote things that others have suggested that they also would like.